sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 .. ----------------------------------------------------------------------------

-jamovi output for a one-way repeated measures ANOVA is produced as shown in the :numref:`fig-RManova2` to :numref:`fig-RManova5`.
-The first output we should look at is Mauchly’s Test of Sphericity, which tests the hypothesis that the variances of the differences between the conditions are equal (meaning that the spread of difference scores between the study conditions is approximately the same).
+jamovi output for a one-way ``Repeated Measures ANOVA`` is produced as shown in the :numref:`fig-RManova2` to :numref:`fig-RManova5`.
+The first output we should look at is ``Mauchly’s Test of Sphericity``, which tests the hypothesis that the variances of the differences between the conditions are equal (meaning that the spread of difference scores between the study conditions is approximately the same).
 In :numref:`fig-RManova2`, Mauchly’s test significance level is *p* = 0.720.
 If Mauchly’s test